betacraftuk/legacyfix/Prism Launcher.md

 By clicking [here](https://nightly.link/betacraftuk/legacyfix/workflows/gradle/develop/artifact.zip) you can download the latest build via nightly.link.

 ## Add LegacyFix to Prism Launcher
+> [!IMPORTANT]
+> Make sure `Enable online fixes` is disabled in the instance settings, as LegacyFix does not work with it.
+>
+> You can do this by editing the instance, go to `Settings` -> `Miscellaneous`, and then you will see a section called `Legacy settings`, and there you can turn off `Enable online fixes (experimental)`.

 Create a new instance or edit an existing one, then go to the **Version** tab.<br>
 On the sidebar, click the **Add Agents** button:
 ![](.github/img/prism/add-agents.webp)